tom-draper/api-analytics/README.md

 The project can be self-hosted by following the [guide](./server/self-hosting/README.md).

-It requires:
-- a domain name; and
-- an environment that can run docker such as a VPS.

 Please note: Self-hosting is still undergoing testing, development and further improvements to make it as easy as possible to deploy.
 It is currently recommended that you avoid self-hosting for production use.

 ## Contributions